IHDE-Alliance/ISTP_metadata/docs/source/best-practices.md

-# Best Practices for Creating ISTP-compliant Datasets in CDF and netCDF Formats
+# Appendix F. Best Practices for Creating ISTP-compliant Datasets in CDF and netCDF Formats

 ## Dataset and File Naming Recommmendations
 - Follow the SPDF [Recommended File and Dataset Naming Practices](./filenaming-dataset-naming-recommendations.md)